 How to Submit New Evidence After Being Denied Benefits

 You have the right to file an appeal if your claim has been denied.
 If your medical condition has changed since your initial application, make sure you send new medical documentation to the SSA when you submit your appeal forms.
 This ensures that the SSA has the updated information that they need to review your appeal.

 How to Submit New Evidence After Being Approved For Benefits

 You are still required to notify the SSA when your condition changes even if you have already been approved for disability benefits.
 This is true regardless of whether your condition is getting better or worse.

 You can send new medical evidence to your local SSA office by mail or drop them off in-person.
 You can also report these changes in the “My Social Security” section on www.socialsecurity.gov.

 If you ever submit new medical evidence to the SSA, make sure you keep a copy of the documents so you have a record of what was sent.

 Are you in the process of applying for disability benefits?
 Let the experienced attorneys at Armstrong & Vaught, P.L.C. help.
 Our attorneys have helped countless clients win the Social Security disability benefits they deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.